Academic Department Associate

 ESSENTIAL KNOWLEDGE, SKILLS, AND ABILITIES

 - Excellent verbal and written communication skills.

-- Excellent interpersonal, communication and customer service skills in working with a diverse community.
+- Excellent interpersonal and customer service skills in working with a diverse community.

 - Good work habits, such as attendance, punctuality, accountability, thoroughness and resourcefulness.

-- Work independently and as part of a team environment and on collaborative efforts.
+- Capability to work independently and as part of a team environment and on collaborative efforts.

-The minimum starting salary is $17.00 per hour.
-The hourly rate for this position is based on experience and available budget.
+The minimum starting salary is $17 per hour.
 A six-month probation is required.
 The UW System provides an excellent benefits package including participation in the Wisconsin State Retirement Plan to qualified applicants.
-Benefit details can be found at: https://www.wisconsin.edu/ohrwd/benefits/download/univstaff21.pdf
+Benefit details can be found at: https://www.wisconsin.edu/ohrwd/benefits/download/summaries/Univ-staff.pdf.